 NO PHOTOS or VIDEOS of any kind.
 Security and privacy are our highest priority.

-Be respectful of others personal property.
-Don’t touch others belonging, keep your belongings organized, leave space for others.
+Be respectful of others' personal property.
+Don’t touch other's belonging, keep your belongings organized, and leave space for others.

 BE KIND… BE CONSIDERATE.

 Am I allowed to take PHOTOS or VIDEOS?

 Sorry, no. Cameras of ANY kind are NOT allowed inside the auditorium.
 If anyone is caught videotaping or taking photos, studio entries are subject to disqualification.
 This rule is in place to protect the choreography of the teachers and the privacy of the performers.
 Photography is permitted during awards sessions.

 Sportsmanship is taken in the highest regard at SDC!
 We encourage a fun and uplifting atmosphere for all!
 Awards are great, but more important is how the dancers feel about their performances and their overall experiences at the competition.
 Our SDC team will be watching dancers, teachers, studio owners, and parents alike throughout the entire event and present a special award at the end of the competition to the studio that demonstrates good sportsmanship towards others.
 We welcome dancers, teachers, and parents to nominate any studio for their positive act of good sportsmanship by notifying our backstage team.